Sjögren’s Syndrome and Your Body

 Vaginal dryness can make intercourse painful and interfere with sexual relationships.

-Tips for moisturizing intimate areas:
+Tips for moisturizing the vagina:

 - Use vaginal moisturizers and lubricants.